Scheduling a crawl

 Your crawl is now schedule and will run at the time and date you indicated.

-If you need to cancel a scheduled crawl, you can delete it by clicking on the trash icon.
+If you need to completely cancel a scheduled crawl, you can delete it by clicking on the three dots at the right of the row, and choosing Delete.

 An alert in the crawl monitoring box will let you know what happened.